MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-gallery.md

     ![Show data](./media/add-gallery/show-data-default.png)

 ## Add a control to the Gallery control
-Before you do any other customization, select the layout for your **Gallery** control.
-The first set of controls in a **Gallery** control is the template, which determines how all data in the **Gallery** control appears.
+Before you do any other customization, ensure that the layout for your **Gallery** control most closely matches what you want.
+From there, you can further modify the **Gallery** template, which determines how all data in the **Gallery** control appears.

-1. Select the template by clicking or tapping near the bottom of the **Gallery** control and then clicking or tapping the pencil icon in the upper-left corner.
+1. Select the template by clicking or tapping near the bottom of the **Gallery** control and then selecting the pencil icon in its upper-left corner.

     ![Edit gallery template](./media/add-gallery/edit-item.png)